sixtyandme logo

 Protect Mental Health

 As boomer women, we run a higher chance of living alone as we age.
-This, or course, increases our risk for isolation, especially if we live in a more rural area or spend most of our time at home either by choice or necessity (chronic disease, disability, the pandemic).
+This, or course, increases our risk for isolation, especially if we live in a more rural area or spend most of our time at home either by choice or necessity (chronic disease, disability).

 This isolation can readily cause feelings of loneliness, which can eventually trigger anxiety, depression, hypertension, a decrease in cognitive function, and even the development of dementia.